wsydney76/craft-contentoverview/docs/dev/module.md

 │  └─ ContentOverviewModule.php
 ```

+* filters: The directory that contains your custom filter classes.
-* models: The directory that contains your custom classes.
+* models: The directory that contains your custom model classes.
 * ContentOverviewModule.php: The main module class where you can place your event listeners.

 ## Custom classes